This is actually very unlike a man page. It assumes that you know very little about

 TCP/IP networking.
 It also deals with only the parameter-less

-, since other invocations are well documented
+invocation of ifconfig, since other invocations are well documented

 in the real man page.